strategineer/personal-website/content/blog/2024-11-08/index.md

 - Tested in DSDA-Doom v0.28.2 (uses COMPLVL lump).
 - The map I'm having a hard time figuring out right now.
 No items, just a basic layout and some detailing.
-- The Rosy256 palette has potential... makes the pink nukage textures  pop.
+- The Rosy256 palette has potential, it makes the pink nukage textures pop.
-- Cool looking pink nukage factory/hydro dam. (like in [jungle_fever.wad](#jungle_fever.wad)...).
+- Cool looking pink nukage factory/hydro dam. (like in [jungle_fever.wad](#jungle_fever.wad)).

 # What have I learned?